AnaG0307/adventureland/README.md

 5. [Deployment](#Deployment)
 6. [Credits](#Credits)

 ## How to Play

 Adventureland starts with the player been asked their name and then they get introduced to the story.
 They are the main character and do not remember what happened.
 The last memory is of them being in the street with some friends and then everything became blurry.
 The player wakes up in an empty room and straight away gets asked what actions s/he wants to take to get out of there.
 The player will go from room to room and will get to choose what items to pick, what items to use and what doors to go through in order to survive and get out of the place.

+#### User stories

+The game is designed for young gamers between the age of 8 and 10 years old that starts to show some interest on written adventure games.
+The main user of the game is a young gamer exploring different types of computer games and is open to new adventures and ways of entertainment.
+The game is designed to be simple enough for children from 8 years old to be able to interact with the different challenges.

 #### Solutions to Riddles
 - Firebird riddle: the solution is "name" or "your name";
 - Sorcerer riddle: the solution is "rainbow";

 ## Features

 #### Existing Features
 - The voice of the game guides the player throught the different rooms;